cancerit/BRASS/README.md

 ### Library quality

-Please be aware that paired-end libraries where properly-paired reads overlap are unlikely to produce good results.
+Please be aware that paired-end libraries where properly-paired reads are heavily overlapped are unlikely to produce good results.

 ### Additional mapping information